gomorpheus/morpheus-msdns-plugin/README.md

 A jar will be produced in the `build/lib` folder that can be uploaded into a Morpheus environment.

-### Configuring

 Once the plugin is loaded in the environment.
 Microsoft DNS becomes available in `Infrastructure -> Network -> Integrations`.

+## New with v2.2.0

-Configure the Dns Integration via the CREATE MICROSOFT DNS INTEGRATION dialog.
+- Configure the Dns Integration via the MICROSOFT DNS INTEGRATION dialog.
+To Add a new integration use Administration -> Integrations  and click + NEW INTEGRATION then select Microsoft DNS from the list.
+- To make changes to an existing integration use Administration -> Integrations then click on the Integration NAME link to access the dialog

+### Microsoft DNS Integration Dialog

-Enter a value for the Integration NAME
+- NAME - Enter a name for the Integration

-If using a jump server or intermediate management server enter the FQDN or Address of this server in the DNS SERVER text box.
-If not using an intermediary server this should be the FQDN or Address of the DNS Server.
-In the plugin this option value is known as serviceUrl and must be reachable via WinRm.

-Enter the Credentials with access to the Dns Services.
-Choose stored Credentials or enter Username and Password.
-Username should be in User Principal Name format

-When using a jump server or Intermediate server enter the FQDN or Address of the actual DNS Server in the COMPUTER NAME text box.
-In the plugin this option value is known as servicePath.
-The plugin will access the DNS services via this computer
+- RPC SERVER -  **NEW** Enter the Name of the server providing access to the Microsoft DNS Services.
+This is the Server Morpheus will connect to directly. **NOTE** This will also be the DNS Server if accessing the DNS Services directly.
+- CREDENTIALS - Provide account credentials for the integration.
+You may use credentials already stored in Morpheus or create new Username/Password credentials.
+- ZONE FILTER - Zones matching the zone filter will be imported and managed by the integration.
+Leave blank to import DNS forward and reverse zones discovered on the DNS Server.
+See the section below about using Zone Filters.
+- DNS SERVER - If the RPC SERVER is not the server hosting DNS Services then add the FQDN name of the DNS server here.
+Leave blank if the RPC SERVER is also the DNS Server.
+- CREATE POINTERS -  have DNS create a PTR record when the forward record is created.

+### Using ZONE FILTERS

-ZONE FILTER New to v2.0 of the plugin.
-A comma separated list of glob style filters which can be used to specify the zones that Morpheus will import and sync.
+ZONE FILTER was introduced in v2.0 of the plugin.
+The ZONE FILTER is a comma separated list of glob style filters which can be used to specify the zones that Morpheus will import and sync.
 Glob style filter apply to the zone name ONLY and at a domain level.
 Wildcarding stops at the . (period)

 The \* character matches any legal Dns character [a-zA-Z0-9_-] 0 or more times

-An example a filter string of
+For example a ZONE FILTER string of

 ```
 *.morpheus.com, *.10.in-addr.arpa, d*.us.morpheus.com